randompirate/notwithstanding/README.md

-Notwithstanding - An algorithm to fund conmpound words in a wordlist.
+Notwithstanding - An algorithm to find compound words in a wordlist.